 - It increases the market for traditional rural products, offers value-added options for working, and allows farmers to boost their earnings and continue their agricultural labour.

-- Opportunity it offers to earn additional farm income, diversify products and marketing, build relations within the community
+- The opportunity offers to earn additional farm income, diversify products and marketing, build relations within the community

 - Provide employment for family.
-Adding farm recreational activities and entertainments has been a successful strategy for increasing customer traffic to existing farm retail outlets.
+Adding farm recreational activities and entertainment has been a successful strategy for increasing customer traffic to existing farm retail outlets.

 - The skills of management and the spirit of entrepreneurship will be improved.

 - There would be development in the consumer markets and as a result, employment increases.

 Agritourism in Pakistan